 This very powerful and addictive stimulant affects the central nervous system.
 As a stimulant, it gives people a significant energy and confidence boost.

 People must remember that, unlike some drugs such as heroin, meth is completely man-made.
 One of the main ingredients of meth is pseudoephedrine.
 This ingredient is also found in products such as matches.

-Making meth is remarkably dangerous, and meth labs have a high risk for exploding.
+Making meth is remarkably dangerous, and meth labs have a high risk of exploding.
 People who make the drug often suffer from injuries or death because their labs explode.